renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/kubernetes.md

 ```
 $ vul k8s -n app --severity=CRITICAL deployment/appname
 ```
-This is specific to all Trivy CLI commands.
+This is specific to all Vul CLI commands.

 The supported formats are `table`, which is the default, and `json`.
 To get a JSON output on a full cluster scan: